rui-itadmin/honey-rui/README.md

 env for image
 ===
-- RSYSLOG_SERVER set remote syslog server. we use udp for it
+- RSYSLOG_SERVER : set remote syslog server. we use udp for it
-- RSYSLOG_PORT set port for remote syslog server. default is 1514
+- RSYSLOG_PORT : set port for remote syslog server. default is 1514
-- LISTEN_PORTS set listen port for image. default is 9999
+- LISTEN_PORTS : set listen port for image. default is 9999
-- HEALTH_INTERVAL echo "service in running"
+- HEALTH_INTERVAL : default is 86400s (1 day), then echo "service in running"

 build image